resolve109/study-aws-sa/aws-study-guide.md

   - More effective than SNS for microservices that need to process data sequentially
   - Better solution than using Lambda functions or DynamoDB Streams for basic inter-service communication
   - Particularly useful when migrating from monolithic to microservices architectures
+- **FIFO Queues for Ordering**:
+  - For payment processing systems requiring strict message ordering:
+    - Use SQS FIFO queues with message group ID set to the payment ID
+    - Messages in the same message group are delivered in the exact order they are sent
+  - Essential for financial applications where processing sequence impacts results
+  - Prevents payment errors by ensuring transaction order integrity
+  - Differs from standard queues which don't guarantee processing order
+### Amazon SES (Simple Email Service)
+- **Email Delivery for Web Applications**:
+  - Fully managed email service for sending transactional emails, marketing communications, and notifications
+  - More operationally efficient than setting up dedicated email processing infrastructure
+  - Handles complexities of email delivery including bounce management and complaint handling
+  - Reduces overhead for managing email servers and delivery issues
+  - Perfect solution for e-commerce applications needing to send order confirmations and marketing emails
+  - Scales automatically to handle increasing email volumes as application traffic grows
+  - More appropriate than SNS for dedicated email communication workflows

 ### Amazon API Gateway
 - **Key Features**: